Responsible AI

 Selecting Responsible AI Vendors and Solutions

 Procurement processes should require vendors to document their AI development practices, including how they handle training data, test for bias, and validate model performance.
 Service level agreements should specify expectations around model explainability and vendor responsibility when AI systems produce incorrect outputs.
-These contractual protections help ensure vendors maintain Responsible AI practices throughout the relationship.

 Training Security Teams on AI Literacy